Fak3R/usb-elrs-sim-receiver/README.md

 Use your ExpressLRS Radio transmitter as a USB joystick for PC simulators using a Seeed Studio XIAO board and an ELRS receiver.

-This project is based on [pfeerick/USB_ELRS_Receiver](https://github.com/pfeerick/USB_ELRS_Receiver), with added Web Serial configuration, live channel monitoring, calibration, persistent settings, and configurable HID button mapping.
+This project is based on [pfeerick/USB_ELRS_Receiver](https://github.com/pfeerick/USB_ELRS_Receiver), with added Web Serial configuration, live channel monitoring, calibration, persistent settings, configurable HID button mapping, and optional keyboard HID output.

 ---